DataShades/ckanext-mailcraft/README.md

         ),
     )

+> [!IMPORTANT]
+> If you're using environment variables to configure the SMTP server, you must create the mailer instance within a method or function scope; otherwise, the mailer will take the config options from the CKAN config file.

 ## Dashboard

 The mailcraft dashboard requires the `ckanext-admin-panel` extension to be enabled.
 Otherwise, there most likely will be